pudly/schmopera-hugo/content/articles/summer-opera-nights-in-palm-beach.md

 date = "2018-10-02T13:27:00-04:00"
 lastmod = "2018-10-02T13:38:00-04:00"
 publishDate = "2018-10-02T13:38:00-04:00"
-slug = "summer-opera-nights-in-palm-beach"
-title = "Summer Opera Nights in Palm Beach"
+short_description = "With PBO's Young Artists away for the summer, the September 28 event starred South Florida mainstays: bass-baritone Neil Nelson – a familiar face from past PBO productions – and soprano Robyn Marie Lamp.
+The duo were joined by PBO rehearsal pianist and coach Cassie Makeeff, who heroically made the most of an electric keyboard." slug = "summer-opera-nights-in-palm-beach" title = "Summer Opera Nights in Palm Beach"
 +++